SnowpawStudios/GameArtSite/README.md

   *Slideshow coded in javascript and css

-  *Dropdown maburger menu coded in JS and CSS
+  *Dropdown hamburger menu coded in JS and CSS

   *Customizable dark/light theme using javascript to store preferences in local storage and switch between either a dark or light css-stylesheet.